w3f/polkadot-wiki-old/docs/polkadot/builders/build_with_polkadot.md

 ### Set-up your chain

-Once you've decided on your development framework and have compiled your runtime module into the necessary WASM blob, the next thing to do is set up your chain.
+Once you've decided on your development framework and have made your application you'll have a compiled WASM blob that needs a few more things before it can graduate to being a parachain on polkadot.

-You can run a development chain locally, using the substrate packages.
+Substrate provides a simple node for development but won't cut it for fuller applications.

 In order to deploy a parachain to production you will need to run your own collator node.
-This is currently not possible but you can run a demo by following this [video tutorial](https://www.youtube.com/watch?v=pDqkzvA4C0E).
+You can try running an early demo by following this [video tutorial](https://www.youtube.com/watch?v=pDqkzvA4C0E).

+Right now the collator node part of the polkadot runtime is being actively developed so we'll be adding more here as it progresses.

 #### Cumulus